The Closest Title Races In Premier League History

 It was the first time since Arsenal's last-gasp glory 23 years earlier, that the title had been decided by goal difference.

-Once City had secured their first Premier League title, three more followed in the next seven seasons and two of those went to the wire.
+Once City had secured their first Premier League title, five more followed in the next decade.

 Aguero At It Again